-Good nutrition is just as important for dogs as it is humans.
-And while owners want to serve their pets the best food they can afford, a lot of the products on the market have been created based on market demand rather than what’s best for dogs.
+Good nutrition is just as important for dogs as it is for humans.
+And while owners want to serve their pets the best dog food they can afford, many of the products on the market have been created based on market demand rather than what’s best for dogs.

-Pet food quality unregulated in U.S.
+Pet food quality is unregulated in the U.S.

 Ultimately, meeting basic health requirements and providing the highest-quality ingredients with species-specific nutrition are two different things that can drastically affect the longevity and quality of your pet’s life.
 Learn to read dog food labels the same way you study your food labels and look at the nutrient profiles.
 You want to provide your dog with complete and balanced nutrition, whether you use wet dog food or dry dog food.

 If you’re looking for hypoallergenic dog food options, we’d recommend this excellent guide.